felipelouza/gsa-is/experiments/README.md

 **Compare:**

-One can compare all algorithms:
+All algorithms can be compared:

 ```sh
 for i in {1..10}; do make run DIR=dataset INPUT=input-10000.txt K=10000 LCP_COMPUTE=1 DA_COMPUTE=1 MODE=$i; done